odoo/documentation/content/contributing/documentation.rst

       #.
 Scroll to the bottom of the page and fill out the small form to propose your changes.
 In
          the first text box, write a very short summary of your changes.
-For instance, "Fix a typo" or "Add documentation for invoicing of sales orders".
+For instance, "Fix a typo" or "Add documentation for invoicing of sales orders."
 In the second text box, explain *why* you are proposing these changes.
 Then, click on the :guilabel:`Propose changes` button.

          .. image:: documentation/propose-changes.png